patrickbwarren/transam-triton/EMULATOR.md

 This feature was added to Robin Stuart's emulator.
-The bit-banged output to port 6 bit 8 is captured and convert into ASCII characters, which are then printed to stdout.
+The bit-banged output to port 6 bit 8 is captured and convert into ASCII characters, which are then printed to `stdout`.
 Since all other messages are written to `stderr`, printer output can be captured by redirecting `stdout` to a file, for example `./triton > printer_output.txt`.